kamalmukhalalaty/Portfolio/README.md

 # [About Me](https://www.linkedin.com/in/kamalmukhalalaty/)

-- 👋 Hi, I’m Kamal Mukhalalaty
+- 👋 Hi, I’m Kamal

-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in Data Science, Engineering & Analytics

 - 🌱 I’m currently completing my Master of Engineering at the University of Toronto specalizing in data science
   - Here is a short list of what I have learned thus far: